Joanne van Os: Career

+She is currently based in Darwin.

 Personal life

-Van Os, born in 1955, grew up in Melbourne and moved to Darwin at age 20.
 At age 22, she met her future husband Rod Ansell, widely regarded as the inspiration for the character Crocodile Dundee, with whom she had two sons and subsequently divorced.
 Van Os later remarried and had a daughter.
-She is currently based in Darwin.

 Her daughter died in a boating accident in 2009 aged 16, and her parents decided to donate her organs.
 After this, van Os became an advocate for organ donation and increasing the amount of accessible information available to families regarding the donation process.

 Through her sister Leonie, van Os is aunt to actors Luke, Chris, and Liam Hemsworth.